bioperl/bioperl.github.io/howtos/SearchIO.md

 One note on creating reports that can be parsed by [Bio::SearchIO](https://metacpan.org/pod/Bio::SearchIO): the developers haven't attempted to parse all the possible reports that could be created by programs with many command-line options, like [BLAST](http://www.ncbi.nlm.nih.gov/bookshelf/br.fcgi?book=helpblast&part=CmdLineAppsManual).
 Certainly you should be able to parse reports created using the default settings, but if you're running [BLAST](http://www.ncbi.nlm.nih.gov/bookshelf/br.fcgi?book=helpblast&part=CmdLineAppsManual), say, using some special set of options and you've encountered a parsing problem this may be the explanation.

-For example, one can currently parse [BLAST](http://www.ncbi.nlm.nih.gov/bookshelf/br.fcgi?book=helpblast&part=CmdLineAppsManual) output created with the default settings as well as the reports created when using the "-m 8" or "-m 9" options (use `-format=>'blasttable'`) or the "-m 7" XML-formatted reports (use `-format=>'blastxml'`) but it's still possible to find sets of options that can't parse.
+For example, one can currently parse [BLAST](http://www.ncbi.nlm.nih.gov/bookshelf/br.fcgi?book=helpblast&part=CmdLineAppsManual) output created with the default settings as well as the reports created when using the `-m 8` or `-m 9` options (use `-format=>'blasttable'`) or the `-m 7` XML-formatted reports (use `-format=>'blastxml'`) but it's still possible to find sets of options that can't parse.

 You might also find it useful not to have to create reports as files.
 [Bio::SearchIO](https://metacpan.org/pod/Bio::SearchIO) is aware of `STDIN` so you can pipe output from the search application directly to it (on operating systems that allow such things).
 It could look something like this: